zompi2/UE4EnhancedCodeFlow/README.md

 > Coroutines are treated as an **experimental** feature.
 You can use them on your own risk!

-Coroutines are functions that can be suspended and resumed.
+[Coroutines](https://en.cppreference.com/w/cpp/language/coroutines) are functions that can suspend execution and be resumed later.
 They require C++20 which is supported in Unreal Engine verion 5.3 and newer.
 To make sure that your project supports C++20 add the following line to your project's `Build.cs`:

 ``` cs
 CppStandard = CppStandardVersion.Cpp20;
 ```

-Every coroutine function must return the `FECFCoroutine`.
+Every coroutine must return the `FECFCoroutine`.
 ECF implements some helpful coroutines described below.
-Every coroutine implemented in ECF works simillar to normal actions, but they use the coroutine mechanisms instead of lambdas.
+Every coroutine implemented in ECF works simillar to typical ECF action, but they use the coroutine suspension mechanisms instead of lambdas.
 They can be paused, resumed, cancelled and they can accept `FECFActionSettings`.
 Coroutines doesn't have BP nodes as they are purely code feature.